-PCM 176/192/353/384 = Yellow
+- PCM 176/192/353/384 = Yellow

-DSD 64/128 = Cyan
+- DSD 64/128 = Cyan

-DSD256 = Blue
+- DSD256 = Blue

-MQA = Magenta
+- MQA = Magenta

 On the Back

-You can use this to connect to some separate powered monitors/speakers via something like this 4.4mm to dual XLR cable.
+You can use this to connect to some separately powered monitors/speakers (balanced) via something like this 4.4mm to dual XLR cable.

 The RCA/Analogue Outputs can also connect to some separate monitors/speakers.